OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

 # RAG-based Semantic Search API with Azure CosmosDB NoSQL

-This sample demonstrate the concept of Retrieval Augmented Generation (RAG).
+This sample demonstrates the concept of Retrieval Augmented Generation (RAG).

 - To do this, we upload documents into an Azure blob storage.
-The contents of these documents are converted into vector embeddings that are stored in an Azure NoSQL Cosmos DB.
+The contents of these documents are converted into embedding vectors that are stored in an Azure NoSQL Cosmos DB.
 Using an API endpoint, we can run prompt queries on the contents of the documents.

-- Relevant results are returned by performing RAG on the document contents vector embeddings and shown along with a calculated similarity score.
+- Relevant results are returned by performing RAG on the document contents embedding vectors and shown along with a calculated similarity score.

 - The API endpoint can be called in two ways - using the browser directly, or a GET call using any API testing tool.